Before You Apply

 -

 DAA has a strict anti-harassment stance including harassment of other fans and BioWare personnel.
-As part of our application process, we do review applicants’ social media to ensure alignment with this core value.
+As part of our application process, we review applicants’ social media to ensure alignment with this core value.
 Harassment may include, but is not limited to, any of the following: dogpiling, making intentionally inflammatory posts/hot takes, suicide-baiting, participating in call-outs, etc.

 -